 We went to Bretten on a long weekend escape and spent there 4 days.
 The town is really small, but very charming.
 It makes a good destination if you want to escape from the hustle and bustle of the big cities and the stress of the daily life.

-This year Bretten celebrates its 1250th anniversary.
+In 2017 Bretten celebrated its 1250th anniversary.
 It was in the year 767 when the nobleman Wigilo gave a piece of land to the Lorsch Monastery under the name of “bretenheim”.
 This was entered into the codex of the Monastery and is considered the first time the name of Bretten was mentioned in historical documents.
-The whole year around there are celebrations and different activities dedicated to this remarkable anniversary.

 How to get there?

 We travelled to Bretten by car.
 It was very easy to reach it as the town is located close to the highways A5, A8 and A6.
 The nearest big cities are Karlsruhe, Heidelberg, Stuttgart and Pforzheim.
 If you travel by train, the best way is to do it via Karlsruhe.
 You can also fly to one of the nearest airports: Karlsruhe/Baden-Baden (2 hours by bus), Stuttgart (2 hours by train) or Frankfurt (2 hours and 15 min by train).

 Bretten has one of those lovely market squares surrounded by half-timbered houses dating back from the early 18 c.

 - Spend an afternoon on the market square – We loved it!
 Sitting outside on the square at one of the many cafes and enjoying a glass of beer with a Flammkuchen.
 Then you let the time fly by, watching the passers-by, and there exists only the gentle touch of the sunrays upon your skin.

 - Visit the market – every Saturday the small square turns unto a thriving place with a traditional farmer’s market.
 You can find there fresh produce, organic products and local delicatessen.